chiawase/chi-11ty/content/now.md

 ### Stuff on my mind

-- need to catch up to Filipino Sign Language classes!! 🙈
+- I only have a few assignments left for Filipino Sign Language classes yay!
+- I have a bunch of ideas I want to update with my Obsidian setup and my website too

 ### Games I'm Playing
 - [Hades 2](https://store.steampowered.com/app/1145350/Hades_II/)